L13/vscode-diff/README.md

 - Changed display name for extension from `L13 Diff` to `Diff Folders`.
 - Added drag'n drop support for path names in the list view which makes cross diffs possible.
 Please read the description `List Drag'n Drop` to see how it works.
-- Added groups to favorites to group your favorite diff and open all at once.
+- Added groups for favorites to group your diffs and open all at once.
 - Added `l13Diff.initialFavoriteGroupState` to set the initial state of the groups.

 ## Features